 Turpan district is located in the east of Xinjiang Uyghur Autonomous Region, in northwestern China, and is in a basin surrounded by mountains.
 This investigation focused on Meijiaoqou and Taerlang river basins in Turpan, a prefecture-level city.
 The climate in this location is considered to be BWk according to the Köppen-Geiger climate classification.
 The average annual temperature is 13.9°C, with a maximum of 49.6°C and a minimum of -28.7°C (Turpan Hydrology and Water Resources Observation Station HP, 2012).
 The annual discharge of each river is 80 million m3.
 Annual rainfall is under 50 mm, and the potential evaporation is 2,845 mm (JICA, 2006).
 Irrigation water depends on river intake, groundwater in wells, and karezes, the water of which is meltwater from snow and glaciers of Mt.
 Tienshan located to the north of the city.
 Irrigation methods are border and drip irrigation.
 The main crops are cotton, grape, corn, and wheat.
-Field surveys with interviews to understand changes of water supply and influence on water management by PIMs introduction were conducted from 2013 to 2015 in representatives of the water management agency, PIMs in Qiatekale Township on Meijiaoqou river basin and Yar Township on Taerlang river basin, and farmers (Fig. 1).
+Field surveys with interviews to understand changes of water supply and influence on water management agency, PIMs in Qiatekale Township on Meijiaoqou river basin and Yar Township on Taerlang river basin, and farmers (Fig.

+1).
 In the interviews, in addition to above contents, we researched irrigation area, crop, problems on PIMs and etc.